Timeline of the Fukushima nuclear accident: Wednesday, 8 June

 The Japanese government's report on the Fukushima disaster to IAEA is described in an article in the Yomiuri newspaper.
 The government report states that nuclear fuel has possibly melted through the base of the pressure vessels in the first three reactors.
 With data from the government report, the newspaper compares the March timelines provided by TEPCO and by NISA, which had performed further analysis; there were differences in the theoretical timing of events of up to 29 hours in the days following the tsunami.

 Thursday, 9 June

 A spokesman for TEPCO says the company is revising its earlier road-map for bringing the plant under control, including the time expected to achieve cold shutdown.

 Tuesday, 14 June

 From 00:44 to 02:35 there is a massive steam and smoke release from unit 3, recorded by the TEPCO live cam.
 No explanation has been given yet by TEPCO officials.

 Wednesday, 15 June

-TEPCO begins a trial run of a radioactive water treatment system in an effort to break away from the vicious cycle of injecting water into reactors to cool them and ending up with more contaminated water.
+TEPCO begins a trial run of a radioactive water treatment system in an effort to break away from the cycle of injecting water into reactors to cool them and ending up with more contaminated water.
 While contaminated water is treated, the system is expected to produce about 2,000 cubic meters of radioactive sludge by the end of 2011.